-The Dream Act of 2017 consists of Senate Bill 1615 and House Resolution 3440, “To authorize the cancellation of removal and adjustment of status of certain individuals who are long-term United States residents and who entered the United States as children, and for other purposes.”
+The Dream Act of 2017 consisted of Senate Bill 1615 and House Resolution 3440.
+The purpose was “to authorize the cancellation of removal and adjustment of status of certain individuals who are long-term United States residents and who entered the United States as children, and for other purposes.”

 If you oppose this, please post a reply and let’s talk.
 I’ve found that when we really talk about it people often say, “I didn’t realize that’s what it was; that’s reasonable.
 I don’t just want to have everyone coming in.”